worldmaking/digm5950/ca.md

 ![Margolus neigborhood](img/mnhood.gif)

+A 2x2 block of 2-state automata has 2^3 = 16 possible configurations.
+A bit like a sprite-sheet in fact.
+So, one way of encoding a rule is to map all the 16 transitions in a lookup table.
+But, how does this "move"?

 A clever technique to simulate block-based rules is to shift the block grid on each successive frame, such that the even-aligned and then odd-aligned blocks interleave  ([see wikipedia](http://en.wikipedia.org/wiki/Block_cellular_automaton)).
 Note that a block rule CA does not need to be double-buffered, since block updates do not overlap.
+(By extension, a 3x3 block rule would need 3 steps to cover the space.)

-Examples of 2x2 block rule CA are listed [here](http://psoup.math.wisc.edu/mcell/rullex_marg.html) -- many of these are implemented below:
+Examples of 2x2 block rule CA are listed [here](http://psoup.math.wisc.edu/mcell/rullex_marg.html) -- many of these are implemented below.
+Note how simply the rules can be encoded using a minimal notation.
+Could you write a program to read this notation & turn it into a simulation?
+Could you use such an idea for other systems?

 <p data-height="300" data-theme-id="18447" data-slug-hash="NGxJpP" data-default-tab="js,result" data-user="grrrwaaa" data-pen-title="Block Rules: 2019" data-preview="true" class="codepen">See the Pen <a href="https://codepen.io/grrrwaaa/pen/NGxJpP/">Block Rules: 2019</a> by Graham (<a href="https://codepen.io/grrrwaaa">@grrrwaaa</a>) on <a href="https://codepen.io">CodePen</a>.</p>
 <script async src="https://static.codepen.io/assets/embed/ei.js"></script>

+### Some observations

+- The block-rule CA especially hints at another interpretation of CA as a pattern-based *rewriting system* -- a point we will return to later in the course.
+And in fact, many CA can be understood as the application of pattern-based rewrites, in which a region of space that matches a given template pattern is replaced by a new region with the template's corresponding result (or action).
+Can you think of other ways to use pattern-matching & rewriting for CA?

+- Clearly, mass-preserving CAs are guaranteed *not* to dissolve into homogenous final states of all-black/all-white/etc. -- which can alleviate any need for an external limiter to keep the balance -- but this does not mean they won't find a stable or cyclic end.
+(On the other hand, CAs whose rules do not appear to preserve mass can still avoid dissolution into homogeneity.)

+- Note that mass-preservation does not imply that the system is reversible.
+Reversibility is quite a different property, which states that each output neighbourhood can only be caused by a single predecessor neighbourhood.
+Some, but certainly not all, particle CAs are reversible.

+- Particle CA can also use probabilistic rules to simulate brownian motions and other non-deterministic media (but the rules would usually still need to be matter/energy preserving over long-term averages -- i.e. probabilities must balance to preserve mass).
+Particle CAs can also benefit from the inclusion of boundaries and other spatial non-homogeneities such as influx and outflow of particles at opposite edges to create more interesting gradients or otherwise keep the system away from equilibrium (a *dissipative system*).

 ![Zuse's vision of nature](img/zuse.jpg)